bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

   },
 ```

-**Note:** Don't worry about the package versions listed here.
+_**Note:** Don't worry about the package versions listed here.
 You will likely be installing later versions of each of these packages.
-As long as you run the `npm install` or `yarn add` command I included above, you're on your way.
+As long as you run the `npm install` or `yarn add` command I included above, you're on your way._

 ### Configure eslint and prettier

 Now we'll configure ESLint by adding a `.eslintrc.js` file.
 This will include entries in the `extends` section that will automatically apply rules to integrate Prettier and React formatting and linting.
 We're also setting values for `env`, `parserOptions`, and `rules` that will get you up and running.
 Once you finish this tutorial, it would be helpful to look at the full documentation for ESLint to see if you want to customize those items for your project.

-> As we add the recommended prettier configuration here, the [Prettier docs](https://prettier.io/docs/en/integrating-with-linters.html#eslint) specify that it needs to be last so Prettier can overwrite any other extensions in the `extends` object.
+_**Note:** As we add the recommended prettier configuration here, the [Prettier docs](https://prettier.io/docs/en/integrating-with-linters.html#eslint) specify that it needs to be last so Prettier can overwrite any other extensions in the `extends` object._

 `.eslintrc.js`